-On January 20, 2015, the SEC declared our registration statement on Form S-11 effective and we commenced our initial public offering of up to \$1,100,000,000 in shares of common stock.
-We are offering up to \$1,000,000,000 in shares to the public at an initial price of \$25.00 per share (subject to certain discounts) and up to \$100,000,000 in shares to our stockholders pursuant to the DRP at an initial price of \$23.75 per share.
-Our board may, in its sole discretion and from time to time, change the price at which we offer shares to the public in the primary offering or pursuant to the DRP to reflect changes in our estimated value per share and other factors that our board deems relevant.
-On November 12, 2015, our board determined that the estimated value per share of our common stock was \$25.03 as of October 30, 2015, but our board has not changed the offering price of our shares.
+On January 20, 2015, the Securities and Exchange Commission, or SEC, declared our registration statement on Form S-11 effective and we commenced our initial public offering, or our offering, of up to \$1,100,000,000 in shares of common stock, consisting of up to \$1,000,000,000 in shares of our common stock offered to the public, or our primary offering, at an initial offering price of \$25.00 per share, and up to \$100,000,000 in shares offered to our stockholders pursuant to our distribution reinvestment plan, or the DRP, at an initial offering price of \$25.04 as of December 31, 2016.
+Also on March 16, 2017, in connection with the determination of the estimated value per share of our common stock, our board of directors determined a new per share offering price of our common stock.
+Accordingly, we will offer our shares (i) to the public in our primary offering at a purchase price of \$25.04, plus applicable selling commissions and dealer manager fees, subject to any applicable discounts, all as described in the prospectus for the offering, effective beginning April 3, 2017; and (ii) to our stockholders pursuant to our DRP at a purchase price of \$25.04, which is equal to the estimated value per share of a purchase price of \$25.04, effective beginning with distributions made in April 2017.